joshlong-attic/joshlong.github.io/content/jl/blogPost/java-10.md

 So far the experience seems to be alright, though I'm sad that I couldn't figure out how to get Lombok working.
 Here's hoping that gets sorted soon.
-If you have some other issue not addressed in this post, you might [check the evolving Spring Boot with Java 9 Wiki page](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-with-Java-9).
+If you have some other issue not addressed in this post, you might [check the evolving Spring Boot with Java 9 Wiki page](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-with-Java-9) or this example and explainer [from the good Dr. Dave Syer](https://github.com/dsyer/spring-boot-java-9).
 If you're trying to use Spring Boot with Java 9 modules (Jigsaw) then.. why?
 But if you must, Nicolas Frankel has a nice few posts that seemed helpful.
 Here's [part one](https://blog.frankel.ch/migrating-to-java-9/1/) and here's [part two](https://blog.frankel.ch/migrating-to-java-9/2/).